YuichiroFukushi/case-study-collections/README.md

 Yuichiro Fukushi
 12-22-2024

+# 📚 Case Study Table of Contents

+---

 ## **Background Information**
 - 🧑‍💼 [**Business Task**](#business-task) – Overview of the main business problem.
 - 📊 [**About the Data**](#about-the-data) – Description of the dataset used in the analysis.